-Doesn’t matter if you’re headed to swim lessons that are on the other side of town or on a road trip far away, kids get bored in the car.
+It doesn’t matter if you’re headed to swim lessons that are on the other side of town or on a road trip, kids get bored in the car.
 Family games to play in the car are an excellent way to pass away time.
-Here are some new and old ones that we play whenever the kid is bored.
+Here are some new and old ones that we play in the car so our kid will not get bored.

 Family Games to Play in the Car

 I’m sure most of you had played a few of these traditional family car games when you were young.
 I vividly remember sitting in the backseat behind my dad while he was driving, and he would always help me find a horse or two or whatever it was we were looking for.
 That and slug bug.
 Did you ever play that one?
 You don’t see many Volkswagons on the road anymore, so we don’t play that one now.

 LICENSE PLATE GAME

 For long trips, the License Plate Game might be the thing.
 In this version, call out letters from the license plates you see, then make as many ridiculous phrases as possible.
 For example, AST = Aardvarks Singling Tenderly or After-School Trampolining.
 You get the idea.

 ALPHABET GAMES TO PLAY IN THE CAR

 The Alphabet Game is good along roads with a lot of signs.
 Find a word with an “A,” call it out, then look for a word with “B” and so on.
 First, one to the end of the alphabet wins.

 With this alphabet game, start by finding a word that starts with an “A” and points to the name, then the next person will find a word that begins with an “A” – do this until everyone who is playing has found a word that starts with an “A” – then proceed to the letter “B” and so on.
 Not a winner in this game – just a fun game that everyone can play.

 I SPY is the perfect family game to play in the car